DOTA: Distributional Test-Time Adaptation of Vision-Language Models: Experiments

 \section{Experiments}

-We conduct extensive experiments to validate the performance of \cta.
-Specifically, we first compare \cta with current state-of-the-art methods and then conduct ablation studies. \paragraph{Benchmarks.} Consistent with prior works \citep{shu2022test,feng2023diverse,karmanov2024efficient}, we conduct our main experiments on natural distribution shifts and cross-domain generalization scenarios.
-For the natural distribution shifts scenario, we utilize multiple datasets including ImageNet \citep{deng2009imagenet}, ImageNet-A \citep{hendrycks2021natural}, ImageNet-R \citep{hendrycks2021many}, and ImageNet-S \citep{wang2019learning}, which serve as measures of the robustness of our approach.
+\textbf{Benchmarks.} Consistent with prior works \citep{shu2022test,feng2023diverse,karmanov2024efficient}, we conduct our main experiments on cross-domain generalization and natural distribution shifts (NDS) scenarios.
 In the cross-domain generalization scenario, we evaluate the performance of the model across 10 diverse image classification datasets, each representing a distinct domain with different classes: Aircraft \citep{maji2013fine}, Caltech101 \citep{fei2004learning}, Cars \citep{krause20133d}, DTD \citep{cimpoi2014describing}, EuroSAT \citep{helber2019eurosat}, Flower102 \citep{nilsback2008automated}, Food101 \citep{bossard2014food}, Pets \citep{parkhi2012cats}, SUN397 \citep{xiao2010sun}, and UCF101 \citep{soomro2012dataset}.
 This benchmark provides a comprehensive evaluation of the adaptability of the model during test time across various class spaces.

-\paragraph{Comparison method.} We compare the proposed method with the following method: (1) TPT \citep{shu2022test} is a test time prompt tuning method.
-(2) DiffTPT \citep{feng2023diverse} introduces more diverse test sample augmentation with diffusion model.
-TPT and DiffTPT require gradient backpropagation to update prompt, so they require greater computational cost.
-(3) TDA \citep{karmanov2024efficient} introduce an efficient test-time adaption method do not need backpropagation, which works with a cache containing representative samples to conduct test time adaption with these samples.
-To be consistent with the previous works \citep{shu2022test,karmanov2024efficient}, we also include the baseline zero-shot performance of CLIP, using the ensemble of 80 hand-crafted prompts \citep{radford2021learning}.
-The results of the above methods are both obtained from the original paper.
+For the natural distribution shifts scenario, we utilize multiple datasets including ImageNet \citep{deng2009imagenet}, ImageNet-A \citep{hendrycks2021natural}, ImageNet-R \citep{hendrycks2021many}, ImageNet-S \citep{wang2019learning} and ImageNet-V2 \citep{recht2019imagenet}, which serve as measures of the robustness of our approach.
+We also evaluate \cta using medical image datasets and a pathology-pretrained foundation model \cite{huang2023visual}, where the labels were converted into descriptive sentences for evaluation (e.g., transforming ``tumor'' into ``H\&E image of a tumor'').
+The evaluation includes three datasets: the Kather Colon dataset \cite{kather2019predicting}, comprising nine different tissue types; the PanNuke dataset \cite{gamper2019pannuke}, focusing on benign versus malignant classifications; and the WSSS4LUAD dataset \cite{han2022wsss4luad}, which distinguishes between tumor and normal samples.